-Keep in mind that the more processed your foods are, the less amount of folate and other nutrients they’re likely to contain.
+Keep in mind that the more processed a food is, the less amount of folate and other nutrients it’s likely to contain.

 However, if you’re looking to get more folic acid in your diet, you can look for certain fortified foods that have 100 percent of the daily value of this nutrient and more.
 Options include fortified cereals, white rice, and breads.

 Orange juice is another good source of folate, but it also contains a lot of natural sugar.